MonashBioinformaticsPlatform/rocker-ultra/README.md

 ```
 As long as there is a corresponding versioned container provided by Rocker, most common R versions should work.

-Note that by default the script uses a custom image based on `rocker/rstudio` (`pansapiens/rocker-seurat:4.1.1-4.0.4`)
+Note that by default the script uses a custom image based on `rocker/rstudio`
-that has the Seurat package and require dependencies pre-installed.
+that has the Seurat package and required dependencies pre-installed.
+You can find available versions under 'Packages' in the sidebar on Github (eg, the [rocker-seurat](https://github.com/MonashBioinformaticsPlatform/rocker-ultra/pkgs/container/rocker-ultra%2Frocker-seurat/versions?filters%5Bversion_type%5D=tagged) releases).

 ----